abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-2.md

 ## Prepare your data

 ### Technology Node
-Typically, a fabrication lab provides designers with the necessary files that describe supported cells along with their physcial and geometric characteristics.
+Typically, a fabrication lab provides designers with the necessary files that describe supported cells along with their physical and geometric characteristics.
 These files are referred to as [Standard Cell Library](https://en.wikipedia.org/wiki/Standard_cell).

 In this tutorial, we will use an open-source library called [Nangate](https://projects.si2.org/openeda.si2.org/help/group_ld.php?group=63).
 For your convenience, I provide direct download links:
 - [nangate.lib](/assets/eda/nangate.lib): the lib file includes descriptions of the standard cell functionalities, along with some of their physical properties such as timing and power.
 - [nangate.lef](/assets/eda/nangate.lef): the lef file (or [library exchange format](https://en.wikipedia.org/wiki/Library_Exchange_Format)) includes specification of the cell geometries and metal layers, in addition to the design rules for the target technology.

+The original library file can be downloaded from [here](https://github.com/The-OpenROAD-Project/alpha-release/tree/master/flow/platforms/nangate45).
 See licence information of using this library [here](/assets/eda/OpenCellLibraryLicenseSi2.txt).

 ### Design
 There are many open-source designs that you can try out from [EPFL benchmark suite](https://github.com/lsils/benchmarks) and [OpenCores](https://opencores.org/).
 In this tutorial, we will use a simple design that calculates the *greatest common divisor (GCD)* between two numbers.
-You can download a netlist of the design from [here](/assets/eda/gcd_netlist.v).
+For your convenience, you can download a netlist of the design from [here](/assets/eda/gcd_netlist.v).

+The original design file can be downloaded from [here](https://github.com/The-OpenROAD-Project/alpha-release/tree/master/flow/designs/src/gcd).

 ## Run OpenROAD
 After copying the above files to the `build` directory, run OpenROAD application